EnigmaBridge/slate/source/index.html.md

 The first step for using the EB service is to create a client account.
 The client account forms the basis for your authorization towards Enigma Bridge.
 Once you obtain an account, you will learn your authentication details you can use to obtain API keys.

+> In some cases, it is possible to automate enrolment to the Enigma Bridge service.
+A more controlled process, which involves manual approval, may be required if the client gets access to higher transaction rates or when a formal audit requirements are in place (e.g., payment applications subject to PCI audits).

 ```java
 // coming soon
 ```